leporo/yammy/README.md

 Sublime Text
 ------------

-Use [Package Control](http://wbond.net/sublime_packages/package_control) to install the Yammy Syntax Highlighting package.
+Use [Package Control](http://wbond.net/sublime_packages/package_control) to install the [Yammy Syntax Highlighting](https://github.com/leporo/SublimeYammy) package.

 PyCharm
 -------

-Clone the Sublime Text Yammy Syntax Highlighing package from GitHub repository and register this folder to the list of TextMate packages in PyCharm settings.
+Clone the Sublime Text [Yammy Syntax Highlighting](https://github.com/leporo/SublimeYammy) package from GitHub repository and register this folder to the list of TextMate packages in PyCharm settings.

 Make sure to define the IDE to TextMate color scheme map for Default scheme or you may get a package loading error.